AdilIqbal95/Career_App/README.md

 - Having a solid plan from early and great communication between the team!
 - Successfully deployed front end to Netlify and backend to Heroku
 - Authentication between front and back end working smoothly
-- Effective use of useState to render updates dynamically
+- Great use of useEffect to render updates dynamically

 ### Challenges
 - Environment issues with python and setting up a virtual environment